Practical information

 NON-EU CITIZENS VISA REQUIREMENTS

 For participants from outside EU (from countries that require visa for entering Sweden) we recommend applying through your official national Wushu federation.
-We can only send our invitation letter to such federations, not to individuals, clubs or other accociations.
+We can only send our invitation letter to such federations, not to individuals, clubs, or other associations.
 To get an invitation letter (“formal visa-based invitation”), please ask your federation to email us at info@nordicopenwushu.se with an application for all participants.

 INSURANCE POLICY FOR NON-SWEDISH CITIZENS

-Non-Swedish citizens need to have a valid International insurance certificate for sports performance and travel, since the organizer is not responsible for any possible injuries, resulting in medical bills or hospital treatments.
-You will have to show this certificate upon registration on site.
+Non-Swedish citizens need to have a valid International insurance certificate for sports performance and travel, since the organizer is not responsible for any injuries that result in medical bills or hospital treatment.
+You will have to show this certificate upon on-site registration.

 When you register online to the competition, you need to confirm the Waiver of liability for entering the competition.